The Beginner’s Guide to Intermittent Fasting

 Keep it Simple

-The reason most diets fail isn’t because we switch to the wrong foods, it’s because we don’t actually follow the diet over the long term.
-It’s not a nutrition problem, it’s a behavior change problem.
+The majority of diets fail not because we switch to the wrong foods, but because we don’t stick to the diet long enough.
+It’s not a problem with nutrition; it’s a problem with changing one’s habits.

-Eating healthy is simple, but it can be incredibly hard to maintain.
-One of the main obstacles is all the work required to plan for and cook healthy meals.
-Intermittent fasting can make things easier, as you don’t need to plan, cook or clean up after as many meals as before.
+Healthy eating is simple, but it can be difficult to maintain.
+One of the most significant barriers is the amount of time and effort required to plan and prepare healthy meals.
+Intermittent fasting can make life easier because you don’t have to plan, cook, or clean up as many meals as you would otherwise.

-Health and simplicity go hand and hand.
-The healthiest foods are often the simplest, like a banana or a piece of lean chicken breast.
-These basic foods are some of the healthiest you can eat, and being healthy should be simple.
-2-3 large healthy meals per day are much easier to manage than 6 normal-sized meals and snacks.
+Health and simplicity are inextricably linked.
+Simple foods, such as a banana or a piece of lean chicken breast, are often the healthiest.
+These are some of the healthiest foods you can eat, and staying healthy should be easy.
+It’s much easier to manage 2-3 large healthy meals per day than it is to manage 6 normal-sized meals.

 Other Benefits of Intermittent Fasting

-- Lowers insulin levels: Intermittent fasting acts on insulin in two ways.
-First, it boosts your adiponectin levels, which helps restore insulin sensitivity to prevent weight gain and diabetes.
-Second, fasting decreases your fasting insulin levels.
-Lowered insulin is the cue your body needs to make the switch to burning stored fat instead of glucose.
-Intermittent fasting can reduce insulin resistance, lowering blood sugar by 3–6% and fasting insulin levels by 20–31%, which should protect against type 2 diabetes.
+- Lowers insulin levels: Insulin is affected in two ways by intermittent fasting.
+To begin with, it raises your adiponectin levels, which aids in the restoration of insulin sensitivity, preventing weight gain and diabetes.
+Fasting, on the other hand, lowers your fasting insulin levels.
+Reduced insulin is the signal your body needs to switch from burning glucose to burning stored fat.
+Intermittent fasting can lower blood sugar levels by 3–6% and fasting insulin levels by 20–31%, reducing insulin resistance and potentially protecting against type 2 diabetes.

-- Brain health: Intermittent fasting increases the brain hormone BDNF and may aid the growth of new nerve cells.
-It may also protect against Alzheimer’s disease.
+- Brain health: Intermittent fasting boosts the brain hormone BDNF, which may help new nerve cells grow.
+It could also help to prevent Alzheimer’s disease.
+(7)

 Side Effects and Safety

-You may also feel weak and your brain may not perform as well as you’re used to.
-This may only be temporary, as it can take some time for your body to adapt to the new meal schedule.
+You may also feel tired and your brain may not function as well as it once did.
+This may only be temporary, as your body will need time to adjust to the new meal schedule.

-• Are a woman who is trying to conceive.
+• You’re a woman who’s trying to get pregnant.